zhaosq2016/Bioinformatic-tools/README.md

 # Bioinformatic-tools
-This is a shiny app by R about bioinformatic for my own use.
+This is my first shiny app by R about bioinformatic for my own use.
+The url of shiny app: https://zhaosq.shinyapps.io/bitools/